YashB63/GFG-Daily-Questions/README.md

     Note: Input array arr doesn't represent the actual BST, it represents the order in which the elements will be added into the BST.

+Day 78:

+  Q1: Game with String:

+    Given a string s of lowercase alphabets and a number k, the task is to print the minimum value of the string after removal of k characters.

+    The value of a string is defined as the sum of squares of the count of each distinct character present in the string.

+  Q2: The Modified String:

+    Ishaan is playing with strings these days.
+    He has found a new string.
+    He wants to modify it as per the following rules to make it valid:

+    The string should not have three
+    consecutive same characters
+    (Refer example for explanation).

+    He can add any number of characters anywhere in the string.

+    Find the minimum number of characters which
+    Ishaan must insert in the string to make it valid.

+  Q3: Pattern Searching:

+    Given a text and a pattern,
+    the task is to check if the pattern exists in the text or not.